Dog Training in Bryn Mawr

-Classes center around an open-minded approach for each individual in the training course and the trainers design the course for different needs and personalities.
-Using the principle of you becoming a calm, confident pack leader, we use positive and negative reinforcement to achieve each family’s goal(s).
-Each dog and person is different, and we keep that in mind when developing the best training program for you.
+Our dog training classes center around an open-minded approach for each individual animal enrolled in our training course.
+Our trainer designs our courses for different and specific needs and personalities.
+Using the principle of becoming a calm, confident pack leader, we employ positive and negative reinforcement to achieve every family’s goals.
+Each dog and every person is different, and we keep that in mind when developing the best training program tailored to you.

-We are now offering group classes at Bryn Mawr Veterinary Hospital.
+We now offer group classes at Bryn Mawr Veterinary Hospital.
 Join the fun with three to five other clients and their dogs, along with two professional trainers!
-Various levels offered from basic to advanced obedience classes- there is sure to be a class suited for you!
+Various levels are offered, from basic to advanced obedience classes.
+There is sure to be a class suited to you!

-Do you want your pet to have other canine friends and enjoy a day at doggie daycare, but your he or she has fear or aggression towards other animals?
-Our trainers with work diligently with you and your dog to socialize them in different environments and situations involving other dogs.
-We will help your dog overcome fear or aggression and when they are ready, they will become part of our “doggie daycare family.”
+Do you want your pet to have other canine friends and enjoy a day at doggie daycare, but he or she is afraid or aggressive towards other animals?
+Our trainers will work diligently with you and your dog to socialize them in different environments and situations involving other dogs.
+We will help your dog overcome their fear and, when they are ready, they will become part of our “doggie daycare family.”

 - Vaccine records (if not done with us).
-Your dog needs to be up to date on Rabies, Distemper, and Bordetella (required every 6 months.)
+Your dog needs to be up-to-date on rabies, distemper, and bordetella (required every six months).

-- A hungry dog that is ready to learn!
-We ask them to come to class on an empty stomach because the majority of the class is based around rewards and positive reinforcement (treats).
+Remember, a hungry dog is ready to learn!
+We ask you to bring your dog to class on an empty stomach because the majority of the class is based around rewards and positive reinforcement – meaning plenty of treats!
 A hungry dog is easily trained.

 Things you need for your first class: